 Welcome to our monthly newsletter.
-We hope you enjoy reading this newsletter and find it useful.
+We hope you enjoy reading this newsletter on tax relief and find it useful.

 - Download our new App!
 Go to our website www.tnmca.com

 - Ask us about management accounts

 - Ask us about our virtual financial director service

 - Are we being proactive enough for you?

 At this time of year we think about New Year’s resolutions.
 It is also a good time to start planning your tax affairs before the end of the tax year on 5th April.